18 February 2025 ~ Ponart Brewery in the Strange Case of Creation

 When I buy German these days I do so not to sell on but mainly for nostalgic reasons, and because I am attracted by the historic value only, I am content to purchase military pieces, decorations, party badges and anything else that appeals to me that have been dug up out of the ground.
 Naturally, condition ranges from considerably less than pristine to battered, biffed, corroded and poor, but an item in this condition is more likely to be the genuine article than one that might be described as ‘remarkably well-preserved’.
 Moreover, you can usually buy such items at a price that won’t break your brother’s piggy bank (is that another confession?).

 The same can be said for architectural pieces such as enamel and metal signs that are Königsberg in origin.
 Signs ~ advertising, military, street plaques ~ whatever they might be, are personal favourites of mine, since they make historically interesting additions to any thoughtful home design.
 In purchasing relics of this nature, the same rule applies as the guiding one proposed for determining whether militaria is genuine or not.
-Signs, whatever their type and whatever material they are made of, will, in the main, have been used, thus commensurable indications of use and age should be apparent.
+Signs, whatever their type and whatever material they are made of will, in the main, have been used, thus commensurable indications of use and age should be apparent.

 In the past four decades, as original signs, especially enamel ones, have grown in popularity and correspondingly price, various retro companies have been successfully plugging the gap in an escalating market, meeting demand with repro goods.
 Some of these shout repro at you from a telescopic distance, but as techniques in ageing evolve, it often can be hard at first glance, even after several glances and even after a detailed study, to separate the wheat from the chaff, particularly when impulsiveness knocks caution quite unconscious.
 And signs are not the only things that are being skilfully ‘got at’.
-I recall turning up at our auction house a ‘19th century ship’s wheel that was so well aged and distressed that were it not for the fact that it was so convincing, you could easily have talked yourself into believing that here, indeed, was the genuine article.
+I recall a ‘19th century ship’s wheel turning up at our local auction house.
+It was so well aged and distressed that were it not for the fact that it was so thoroughly convincing, you could easily have talked yourself Into disbelieving that it was anything other than the genuine article.

 This is what to look out for: Signs that are ‘uniformly’ aged or show wear and tear in places where you would most expect to find wear and tear but not to the extent that it dissuades you from going ahead with a purchase are to be placed at the top of the suspect list.
-The last thing you want to discover, after years of gazing lovingly at the antique sign in your home, romancing on the fancy that this was once on a Königsberg shop front, long imagining how eyes like yours lost in time and to memory alighted on it as yours do now, is to learn that your treasured piece of history was in fact made in China less than a week before you bought it.
+The last thing you want to discover, after years of gazing lovingly at the antique sign in your home, romancing on the fancy that this was once on a Königsberg shop front, long imagining how eyes like yours lost in time and to memory alighted on it as yours do now, is to learn that your treasured piece of history was in fact knocked out in China less than a week before you bought it.

-Original German/Königsberg signs (photo taken Victor Ryabin Studio, c.2010)
+Original German/Königsberg signs(photo taken Victor Ryabin Studio, c.2010)

 Once authenticity has been established, anything to be had forming a direct link to Königsberg can only be irresistible, not just signs but home appliances, kitchen ware, tea sets, ornaments, furniture, garden tools, anything in fact, especially when that anything bears irrefutable provenance in the form of a maker’s mark.
 Metalware and ceramics embossed or printed with commercial references, ie references to memorable brands or specific retail outlets, are desirable collectors’ pieces.
 Old ashtrays, many of which are inventive in shape and size, are top whack in this category.
 Even if chipped and cracked, they still command high prices, and as for the best examples, which are usually in the hands of dealers, after you have exclaimed with astonishment, “How much!” in those same hands they may well remain.